 There are plenty of great books out there about space — so many, in fact, that it can feel a little overwhelming to figure out where to start.
 So the editors and writers at Space.com have put together a list of their favorite books about the universe.
 These are the books that we love — the ones that informed us, entertained us and inspired us.
 We hope they'll do the same for you.

 We've divided the books into five categories.
-At the top is a book that we're reading now, which we will update regularly.
+At the top are books we're reading now and that we've recently read, which we will update regularly.
 The other five categories are:

 - Astronomy and Astrophysics